Guide to choosing the right gravel bike

 Frame material: aluminum, carbon, steel, or titanium

-• Aluminum: affordable and durable; an excellent option for beginners.
+• Aluminum: affordable and durable; excellent option for beginners.

 • Carbon: lighter and more comfortable, ideal for those seeking performance.